dortegas/UFOs/README.md

 <img src="Resources/filter_5.png" width="500" />

-  2. We could strengthen the filter table function with the JavaScript function toUpperCase or toLowerCase to convert the user inputs and the data source so the match criteria could be case insensitive.
+  2. We could strengthen the filterTable() function with the JavaScript function toUpperCase or toLowerCase to convert the user inputs and the data source so the match criteria could be case insensitive.